-Our skin care team takes up to 20 digital photos of the patient’s entire skin surface.
+A pigmented lesions care team member takes up to 20 digital photos of the patient’s entire skin surface.
 Then the dermatologist looks for any suspicious moles that should be watched over time.
-Close-up digital dermatoscopic images of these moles are taken and then connected to the total body photos.
-Photographs are stored in a secure database so they can be reviewed for changes at the next visit, which is usually scheduled for six to 12 months later.
+Close-up digital dermatoscopic images of concerning moles are taken at this time.
+Photographs are stored in a secure database so they can be reviewed for changes at the next visit, which is usually scheduled for 6 to 12 months later.